Elite Formation and Family Structure in Prewar Japan: Evidence from the Personnel Inquiry Records: Data

-\paragraph{Medal Recipients} In addition to income as a measure of economic elite status, we use information on state honors (medal recipients) and decorations to capture institutional and symbolic forms of elite recognition.
-The PIR records whether and what kind of decoration an individual received from the state.
-Following \citet{moriguchi2024meritocracy}, we focus on individuals awarded decorations ranked 1st to 5th class, which correspond to higher orders of merit sent for distinguished service in public administration, military, business, or academia.
+For the 1934 and 1939 editions, we use income tax payments to identify individuals at the upper end of the income distribution.
+We compare the number of listed taxpayers in each income bracket with the Tax Bureau Statistical Yearbook, following \citet{moriguchi2024meritocracy}.
+We define top income earners as individuals in the top 0.1\% income bracket based on income tax records.
+This income-based threshold provides a consistent benchmark for identifying economic elites across the 1934 and 1939 editions.

-As \citet{moriguchi2024meritocracy} emphasize, these honors reflect not only career achievements but also the state's institutional endorsement of elite status, particularly in a seniority-based system like prewar Japan.
-While income captures economic success in market settings, medal recipients represent formal acknowledgment of social or civic contributions, capturing another dimension of elite status.
+In addition to income-based measures, we use information on state honors and decorations to capture institutional and symbolic forms of elite recognition.
+Following \citet{moriguchi2024meritocracy}, we focus on decorations ranked from 1st to 5th class, which indicate formal state recognition of distinguished service in public, military, business, or academic fields.